dijasila/Atomic-Simulation-Recipees/README.md

 Installation
 ------------
+To install ASR first clone the code and pip-install the code
 ```console
 $ cd ~ && git clone https://gitlab.com/mortengjerding/asr.git
 $ python3 -m pip install -e ~/asr
 ```

+We do relaxations with the D3 van-der-Waals contribution.
 To install the van der Waals functional DFTD3 do
 ```console
 $ cd
 $ mkdir functional